benradstone/wandisco-documentation-ldm/docs/operation-ui.md

 sidebar_label: UI
 ---

 The UI can manage multiple LiveData Migrators as well as LiveData Plane from one convenient interface.
-It is designed to be intuitive to use and contains on-screen instructions to help you perform migrations and configuration tasks successfully.
+It is designed to be intuitive and contains on-screen instructions to help you perform migrations and configuration tasks successfully.

 If you're new to the concept of LiveData, or want to know what LiveData Migrator does, see the [introduction to LiveData Migrator](./about.md) before learning [how to install](./installation.md) and use LiveData Migrator.